DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/posts/week-2/wednesday/_index.md

 <!-- show_notes = "separate-page" -->

-## Phantom Image

-- It doesn't sound the same as point sources from single speakers
-- use StereoTest as demo
-- Madonna's "American Life" - at 45 seconds we hear a hard panned acoustic guitar, then 15 seconds later a hard panned synth.
-They sound more present than the vocals.

----

 ## Real-world playback systems

 - Monitors don't sound like what we listen to music on for fun